Sudha533/task-management-app/README.md

 A task management app helps users organize, track, and manage tasks and projects effectively. <br/>
-To build this application, I used<br/>
+To build this application, We used<br/>
 <ul>
 	<li>TypeScript</li>
 	<li>React</li>